FAQ

 Should my swimmer have competitive experience to attend?

 Our camp provides a fun, but challenging atmosphere.
 Competitive experience is not required, however, we highly recommend that every camper coming into the swim camp has some form of competitive experience prior to attending.
 The instruction offered by the camp is not geared toward beginning swimmers, nor is it learn to swim.
 Campers get the most from the camp if they have been involved in a competitive swimming program of some kind - summer league, high school, YMCA, USA Swimming, etc. If you have any questions about whether you believe the program is right for your swimmer, please e-mail us at [email protected].

 Is there a waiting list for sessions that are full?

 When a session sells out, an online waiting list option will automatically be created.
 You may waitlist for the session(s) of your choice.
-There is a $50 non-refundable charge for registering on the wait lists.
+There is no charge for registering on the wait lists.
 If you have a second session option, it may be a good idea to register for that session as well as the wait list.
 Should space open up in your waitlisted session, you can be moved from the other.

 There is no guarantee that space will become available, or when it will happen.
 Cancellations can happen months in advance or the day before a session begins.
 Every summer is different in how many people gain a spot in camp off the lists.